ACEJMC assessment plan, graduate programs

 The results are compiled by an assessment coordinator appointed by the School and shared with faculty for analysis and discussion.

-Revised: Spring 2022 to update evaluation form to include new ACEJMC values and competencies and realign Cronkite News projects to focus on developing new skills that match students’ career interests.
+Revised: Spring 2022 to update evaluation form to include new ACEJMC values and competencies.

 Graduate students who complete their immersion experience in the Cronkite News professional program are assessed on how well prerequisite courses prepared them for their capstone experience.
-The assessment is intended to identify needed changes in curriculum and the content of courses to ensure that students have mastered fundamental skills and knowledge required for a professional-level experience.
+The assessment is intended to assess student preparedness, and highlight potential curriculum changes to ensure that students have mastered fundamental skills and knowledge required for a professional-level experience.

-Cronkite News faculty directors complete a form assessing the preparedness of students assigned to their teams, based on learning outcomes for prerequisite courses.
-The assessment is done about six weeks into the semester in order to allow time for directors to become familiar with each student’s capabilities.
-Students are evaluated on whether they have mastered journalism fundamentals such as sourcing, interviewing and using data, ability to shoot, edit and upload photos, and understanding of and use of SEO and analytics, among other learning outcomes.
-Students are evaluated on whether they meet, do not meet or exceed expected competencies in each area.
+Cronkite News faculty complete a form assessing the preparedness of students assigned to their teams, based on learning outcomes for prerequisite courses.
+The assessment is done about six weeks into the semester in order to allow time for faculty to become familiar with each student’s capabilities.
+Students are evaluated on whether they have mastered fundamentals such as sourcing, interviewing and using data, ability to shoot, edit and upload photos, and understanding of and use of SEO and analytics, among other learning outcomes.
+Students are evaluated on whether they meet, do not meet, or exceed, expected competencies in each area.

 The assessment applies to students assigned to news and sports in Cronkite News bureaus in Phoenix, L.A., and Washington D.C., as well as those in Cronkite Noticias, the Spanish-language news program.
 These include the large majority of student enrollment in the school’s immersive experiences.